 - a.
-Any MCO action described in Article XI.B.1. is being appealed; or - b.
+Any MCO adverse benefit determination described in Article XI.B.Error!
+Reference source not found. is being appealed; or - b.
 The MCO has knowledge that the issue being appealed concerns the member's cost share and the MCO has relevant information likely to help the Administrative Law Judge reach a decision. - c.
 The MCO representative will be prepared to - i.
 Represent the MCO's position; - ii.
-Explain the rationale and authority for the MCO action that is being appealed; - iii.
-Accurately reference and characterize any policies and procedures in this contract related to the action that is being appealed; and - iv.
-Accurately reference and characterize any specific MCO policies and procedures related to the action that is being appealed. - 5.
+Explain the rationale and authority for the MCO adverse benefit determination that is being appealed; - iii.
+Accurately reference and characterize any policies and procedures in this contract related to the adverse benefit determination that is being appealed; and - iv.
+Accurately reference and characterize any specific MCO policies and procedures related to the adverse benefit determination that is being appealed. - 5.
 Timeline for Resolution of Fair Hearing